USB Speed Test Tool: 8 Best Free to Use in 2023

 But if you already have some USB flash drives in hand, do you know how fast they actually are at reading and writing?
-If a 16GB drive only writes at 3-4MB/s it could take a while to fill, whereas if you have a fast USB3 flash drive, it could do the same copying tasks in only a few minutes.
-Here’s a selection of 6 free tools to benchmark your USB flash drives or media cards so you know just how fast they are.
+A drive that only writes at 5-6MB/s could take a while to copy large files like movies, whereas a fast USB3 flash drive could do the same copying tasks much faster.
+Here’s a selection of 8 free tools to benchmark your USB flash drives or media cards to give you an idea of how fast they are.

 3. USB Flash Benchmark